Update on August 7, 2019

 STEP 1.
 Download FonePaw iPhone Data Recovery on the computer.

 STEP 2.
-If you have an iTunes backup before factory resetting iPad, choose "Recover from iTunes Backup File" and select one of the backup of your iPad.
+If you have an iTunes backup before factory resetting iPad, choose "Recover from iTunes Backup File" and select one of the back-ups of your iPad.
 You can then see all data on the backup and select those you need to recover.

 STEP 3.
 If you have backed up iPad to iCloud, you can choose "Recover from iCloud Backup Files" and sign in with your iCloud account.